dotnet/interactive/README.md

 The .NET Core tools collect usage data in order to help us improve your experience.The data is anonymous and doesn't include command-line arguments.
 The data is collected by Microsoft and shared with the community.
 You can opt-out of telemetry by setting the DOTNET_INTERACTIVE_CLI_TELEMETRY_OPTOUT environment variable to '1' or 'true' using your favorite shell.
 ```

-To disable this message and the .NET Core welcome message, set the `DOTNET_INTERACTIVE_CLI_TELEMETRY_OPTOUT` environment variable to `true`.
+To disable this message and the .NET Core welcome message, set the `DOTNET_INTERACTIVE_SKIP_FIRST_TIME_EXPERIENCE` environment variable to `true`.
 Note that this variable has no effect on telemetry opt out.

 ## Contribution Guidelines